Come Ride Horses in Kentucky!

 Born in ’06, we brought him home from London, KY in ’09.

 Chance is a 15.2 hh 10-year-old chestnut Quarter Horse bred and raised by a friend in Boone County.
-Trained to be a Western Pleasure horse, Chance is an experienced trail horse who has extensive training and manners.
+Trained to be a Western Pleasure horse, Chance is an experienced trail horse.

 Like Buster, he hasn’t had bad experiences to give him frightening memories — unlike the rescue horses we’ve had.
-Newest in the herd, he prefers to follow and wants to snuggle — or get closer to the other horses than they’d like.
-Staying a horse’s length apart is always a good idea.
+Coming from the herd he was born into, he doesn’t have good horsey manners like a horse who has been schooled by assertive herd-mates.
+Newest in the herd, he prefers to follow and wants to get closer to the other horses than they’d like.
+Staying a horse’s length apart is always safest and prevents problems.